oplS16projects/SpaceXplore/README.md

 ##Concepts Demonstrated
-Identify the OPL concepts demonstrated in your project.
-Be brief.
-A simple list and example is sufficient.
+* **Object Inheritance** is used to expand a basic entity class into the different game objects.
+* **Map and Filter** are used to extract data from certain game objects to update and render them.
-* **Data abstraction** is used to provide access to the elements of the RSS feed.
+* **Data Abstraction** is used to hide the way game objects store values like their position and size
-* The objects in the OpenGL world are represented with **recursive data structures.**
-* **Symbolic language processing techniques** are used in the parser.

 ##External Technology and Libraries
 Briefly describe the existing technology you utilized, and how you used it.
 Provide a link to that technology(ies).